tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

  extra_config
 ```

+In these cases I'm not convinced that `test_username` and `test_password` belong in the ExternalIntegration, since different libraries probably have different test patrons.
+I feel closer to saying this stuff should go in `extra_config`.

 I think we should make this decision on the basis of usability, both in terms of what we can turn into a simple, consistent interface, and in terms of not making administrators do duplicate work.
 But those two goals seem in conflict so I don't know what the answer is.

+It might be good enough to offer in the admin interface the ability to copy a patron authentication service from one library to another.

+# Admin interface

+We need interfaces for doing the following:

+* List patron authentication services for a library
+* Create a new patron authentication service for a library
+* Delete a patron authentication service
+* Run a self-test on a patron authentication service (using the test username and password configured for that service).

+If library-patronauthenticationservice is many-to-many then this list will change in predictable ways (creating an authentication service and associating it with a library will be a separate step).